Sorry, this item sold. Have mazedasastoat make something just for you, or try these other items:

 I can make bullroarers from any wood I have that's suitable, either larger or smaller than this one, a slightly different shape, or with runes or other symbols burnt into the wood.
 I can also add a bead or toggle handle to the end of the cord to ensure it doesn't cut into your fingers during particularly energetic swinging and make it easier to hang on to.
 Just drop me a convo if you'd like one custom made to your own specifications, the only criterion for bullroarers is that the piece of wood be fairly thin and longer than it is wide.

-Size: Six and seven eighths inches long, almost two inches wide and just over a quarter of an inch thick.
+Size: About seven and five eighths inches long, an inch and a half wide and less than a quarter of an inch thick.

 It will come with a list of the magical properties of the wood, a picture and care instructions.

-Please exercise common sense whilst using this bullroarer... if you bash it against animals or people it will hurt, and if you bash it against things like walls, ceilings, furniture or trees then something's likely to get damaged.
+Please exercise common sense whilst using this bullroarer... if you bash it against people it will hurt, and if you bash it against things like walls, ceilings, furniture or trees then something's likely to get damaged.
+It's not a toy, but a serious tool for your magical practices, and is not designed to be used by children or idiots. :-)

 For a full list of the woods I might have available as well as their magical properties, associated folklore and a bunch of other stuff, check out my blog at: http://www.mazedasastoat.blogspot.com/